connervieira/HomeIndex/README.md

 ### Fast

 Home Index uses reasonable shortcuts to make adding and manipulating items as fast as possible.
-Form values that are likely to be reused will presist between submissions, reducing the time required to enter each item.
+Form values that are likely to be reused will presist between submissions, reducing the time required to enter each item while indexing items.

 ### Portable